-- the recent unprecedented volatility of the financial markets, - uncertainty regarding the prospects of the domestic and foreign economies, - our performance and prospects, - the performance and prospects of our major customers, - the depth and liquidity of the market for our common stock, - investor perception of us and the industry in which we operate, - changes in earnings estimates or buy/sell recommendations by analysts, and - domestic and international political conditions.
+- the recent unprecedented volatility of the financial markets, - uncertainty regarding the prospects of the domestic and foreign economies,

+- our performance and prospects, - the performance and prospects of our major customers, - the depth and liquidity of the market for our common stock, - investor perception of us and the industry in which we operate, - changes in earnings estimates or buy/sell recommendations by analysts, and - domestic and international political conditions.

 Public stock markets have recently experienced extreme price and trading volume volatility.
-This volatility has significantly and negatively affected the market prices of securities of many technology companies, including the market price of our common stock.
-These broad market fluctuations may further materially and adversely affect the market price of our common stock in future periods.
+This volatility significantly and negatively affected the market prices of securities of many technology companies, including the market price of our common stock in late 2008 and early 2009.
+The return of such volatility could result in broad market fluctuations that could materially and adversely affect the market price of our common stock in future periods.